Last updated on August 26th, 2021 at 07:13 pm

 - Also, make sure your Yeast is active.
 If you use a dead Yeast the Dough will be dense and it’s going to be a mess when you fry it.
 If you are not sure about this then proof the Yeast (dissolve the Yeast and sugar in warm water or warm Milk and wait for 5 to 10 minutes) if the Yeast is active it should foam.
 If otherwise just discard it and don’t use it at all.

 - Once your Donut is fried, you can fill it with Jam or Jelly, Roll it in Granulated or icing sugar (Caster Sugar), or simply it as is.

-This recipe will yield approximately 15 pieces of donuts plus 15 donut holes.
+This recipe will yield approximately 12 to 15 pieces of donuts plus 15 donut holes.
 If you don’t want the holes, then you will be able to get about 2 extra donut pieces.

 You can half, double or triple the recipe to your liking.
 Good luck with your calculations!